Justin V. Lee

-- Successfully defended a commercial real estate company in a bench trial involving claims for declaratory relief under the Texas Declaratory Judgments Act.
+- Defended a commercial real estate company in a bench trial involving claims for declaratory relief under the Texas Declaratory Judgments Act.

 - Obtained summary judgment in favor of a major air carrier on a personal injury claim.

-- Obtained dismissal of a foreign manufacturer from a products liability lawsuit involving an offshore helicopter crash.
+- Obtained dismissal of a foreign manufacturer from a product liability lawsuit involving an offshore helicopter crash.

 - Obtained summary judgment in favor of a roofing materials manufacturer on claims for fraud and violations of the Texas Deceptive Trade Practices Act.

-- Obtained dismissal of an out-of-state aircraft fuel provider from a personal injury lawsuit involving an aircraft crash in Central Texas.
+- Obtained dismissal of an out-of-state aircraft fuel provider from a personal injury lawsuit involving an airplane crash in Central Texas.

 - Obtained judgment for damages on behalf of a Part 135 charter flight company for nonpayment of services.